contensis/contensis.github.io/voiceandtone-src/writing-api-docs/markdown-conventions.md

 | Row two, item one | Row two, item two | Row two, item three |

 ## Headings
-Headings use the `#` notation followed by a space.
-Whilst some markdown editors allow you to not use the space, it provides a way to clearly parse the data at a later time.
+Headings use the hash `#` notation followed by a space.
+While some markdown editors allow you to not use the space, it provides a way to clearly parse the data later.

 ```
 # Heading 1